What Is Disaster Relief? IRS Definition and Tax Help Explained

 📍Tip: Consult IRS Pub 547, which provides full rules and examples for disaster-related tax relief.

-Federal Agencies: IRS and FEMA References
+Federal Agencies: IRS References

 Use the following official IRS and FEMA resources to verify disaster declarations, access forms, and understand eligibility for relief: